CS126SP20/Cinder-Othello/DEVELOPMENT.md

  can only place pieces where the move is valid.
     - I want to next display pieces on the board that are valid moves for the user

+ - **04/27/2020** Successfully added method to display valid moves for users.
+Added functionality so that if there are no valid moves, the turn becomes the other player's.
+    - Need to add method to check for game over and add winner to SQL database
+    - Need to start updating the README